 If you are staging or participating in an event where you need to bring equipment to Australia on a temporary basis, you will need to organise clearance with both the

-Department of Agriculture and Water Resources and the Department of Immigration and Border Protection.
+Department of Agriculture and Water Resources and the Department of Home Affairs.